friends-of-presta/security-advisories/_posts/2023-05-11-possearchproducts.md

 +        '.($id_category !=  0 ?
 'AND c.`id_category` = '.(int) $id_category.'':'').'
 ```

-Be warn that there is other sensitives SQL calls inside this module accessible to administrators.
-Since there is thousand of injection SQL accessible to administrators on the Prestashop's ecosystem, these vulnerabilities are ignored until author provide a patch.

 ## Other recommandations

 * It’s recommended to apply patch given or delete the module (NB : disabled it is useless)